You want smart political talk without the meltdowns?

 Pleasure and privilege to talk to you.

-It doesn't make any difference if you're insured if the doctors won't take your insurance.
+It doesn't make any difference if you're insured, if the doctors won't take your insurance.

 And that's rampant throughout this.

-Either they won't take your insurance or the insurance companies, and I'm in health insurance, I should have prefaced it.
+Either they won't take your insurance or the insurance companies, and I'm in health insurance.

 I'm in health insurance.

-They either don't take the insurance or insurance companies won't take the doctors, and they find reasons to not take the doctors to let them in, or they don't want to pay them.
+And they find reasons to not take the doctors to let them in, or they don't want to pay them.

 And this is just rampant.

-Stuff like um medical treatment.
+Stuff like medical treatment.

 I had a heart cap last year.

-It's 38,000 bucks, and I was number nine that day.
+It was $38,000, and I was number nine that day.

 The costs are exorbitant.

-Of course, health care is going to be up there.
+Of course, healthcare is going to be up there.

 And before all this stuff happened, if you didn't have insurance and you got hurt and went to the hospital, Medicaid paid for it.